 Q. What insurances does OCH accept?

-A. Medicaid, Medicare, Tricare, Medicare Advantage (with PFFS Designation), Anthem Blue Cross/ Blue Shield, United Healthcare, Coventry and more.
+A. Medicaid, Medicare, UHC Military, Medicare Advantage (with PFFS Designation), Anthem Blue Cross/ Blue Shield, United Healthcare, Coventry and more.
 Please verify insurance type with your provider, as not all providers accept the same commercial insurances.

 Q. What type of services do you provide?